Y-Kilic/ai-agents-docker/README.md

 Alternatively set `USE_VM_AGENT=1` to start each agent inside a lightweight Ubuntu virtual machine powered by **QEMU**.
 The orchestrator creates a temporary VM image under `/tmp/worldseed-vm/<id>` and removes it once the agent exits.
+When VM mode is enabled, the orchestrator checks for an Ubuntu cloud image in `~/.cache/worldseed/ubuntu-base.img` and downloads it automatically if it is missing so agents can start immediately.

 ### OpenAI Configuration